emancid/cyclops/INSTALL.md

 	IMPORTANT: you need to have access to the hostname of nodes/hosts, with dns or /etc/hosts

 	1. check /etc/cyclops/nodes/node.type.cfg.template and rename it to same path with template at end of file.

 	2. check /etc/cyclops/nodes/critical.res.cfg.template and rename it to same path without template at end of the file/

 	3. You can use a cyclops prototipe option for configurate several items of it: cyclops -y config  ## USE IT SPECIALLY FOR NODE,FAMILY,GROUP AND MONITORING ITEMS

 		- Use option 11 to define family, group and node settings, included all range of node to manage.
 		NOTE: BUG: Please exist (end option) all times you finish to configure one option, variables don't reinit well

+		- After you finished you need to configure option 19.

 	4. You have the next files for configure cyclops

         /etc/cyclops/